Reiki | SF

 ~ Mikao Usui (1865-1926), Discoverer of Reiki

 Reiki (pronounced ray-key) is an energetic healing technique.
-Similar techniques have been used by people across the world as the first step in addressing health concerns.
+People use similar techniques across the world as the first step in addressing health concerns.
 Even though it has only recently become popular in the West, Reiki has been practiced in various forms for hundreds, probably thousands of years.

-Reiki is given by the laying on of hands.
+A Reiki practitioner transfers Reiki energy through the laying on of hands.
 A standard treatment includes placing the hands in positions around the head, shoulders, stomach, and feet.
 In addition, the practitioner may use other positions for specific concerns the client may have.
-Each position is held for between five and ten minutes and the entire treatment lasts right around an hour.
+The practitioner holds each position for between five and ten minutes, and the entire treatment lasts right around an hour.